 - Steam inhalation or saline nasal spray also helps clear the congestion.

 - Use a neti-pot with water or saline solution to get relief from the inflammation of the throat and the nasal passage.

 - If you are allergic to dust or mold, then use an air purifier.

-- Drink ginger water with a spoon of honey added to it.
-Ginger has medicinal properties that relieve cold.
+- Drink ginger juice with a spoon of honey added to it as ginger has medicinal properties to relieve cold.

 - Eating cooked or raw garlic helps prevent infections.

 - Add black pepper to salads and soups to get relief from throat inflammation.

 - Hold your lower belly while sneezing.
 It can help avoid the pain and stretching in the round ligaments.